Additivity and Double Coset formulae for the Motivic and \'Etale Becker-Gottlieb transfer: The rigidity property, Motivic Tubular Neighborhoods and Henselization along smooth closed subschemes

-.1cm (iii) If $\rmX$ and $\rmZ$ are provided with the action of a linear algebraic group $\rmG$ with the map $i$ $\rmG$-equivariant, the same conclusions also hold for any spectrum $\rmM \eps {\widetilde \USpt}^{\rmG}$. .1cm (iv) Corresponding results also hold for hypercohomology computed on the \'etale site, provided the base field $\k$ has finite $\ell$-cohomological dimension for some prime $\ell \ne char(\k)$ and the homotopy groups of the spectrum $\rmM$ are $\ell$-primary torsion. \end{corollary} \begin{proof} Throughout this proof, we will adopt the following notational conventions.
-For a smooth scheme $\rmZ$, we let $\rmM_{|\rmZ}$ denote the restriction of $\rmM$ to the {\it small} Nisnevich site of the scheme $\rmZ$.
+.1cm \item If $\rmX$ and $\rmZ$ are provided with the action of a linear algebraic group $\rmG$ with the map $i$ $\rmG$-equivariant, the same conclusions also hold for any spectrum $\rmM \eps {\widetilde \Spt}^{\rmG}(\k_{\rm mot})$. .1cm \item Corresponding results also hold for hypercohomology computed on the \'etale site, provided the base field $\k$ has finite $\ell$-cohomological dimension for some prime $\ell \ne char(\k)$ and the homotopy groups of the spectrum $\rmM$ are $\ell$-primary torsion. \end{enumerate} \end{theorem} \begin{proof} First, making use of the relationship between motivic $\rmS^1$-spectra and motivic $\T$-spectra, we observe that it suffices to prove the first two statements for motivic $\rmS^1$-spectra.
+Therefore, we will assume that $\rmM$ denotes a motivic $\rmS^1$-spectrum throughout the proof of the first two statements.
+Throughout this proof, we will also adopt the following notational conventions.
+For a smooth scheme $\rmY$, we let $\rmM_{|\rmY}$ denote the restriction of $\rmM$ to the {\it small} Nisnevich site of the scheme $\rmY$.
 Given a presheaf $\rmP$ on the small Nisnevich site of the scheme $\rmX$, we will let $i^{-1}(\rmP)$ denote the restriction of $\rmP$ to the small Nisnevich site of the closed subscheme $\rmZ$. .2cm As in Proposition ~\ref{ss.s1.spectra}, one obtains spectral sequences: \be \ee Since every scheme that appears in the simplicial scheme $\rmN^{\rmZ}(\rmU_{\bullet}^{\alpha})$ in each degree belongs to the small Nisnevich site of $\rmX$, one may identify the first spectral sequence with

-.1cm In addition, there is also a third spectral sequence: \be \ee .1cm We reduce to showing there are natural maps of these spectral sequences that inducing an isomorphism at the $E_2$-terms, and that all three of these spectral sequences converge strongly.
+.1cm In addition, there is also a third spectral sequence: \be \ee .1cm We reduce to showing there are natural maps of these spectral sequences inducing an isomorphism at the $\rmE_2$-terms, and that all three of these spectral sequences converge strongly.
 First making use of Lemma ~\ref{Cox.lemma1.2}, we obtain the identification:

-where the term on the left (right) denotes the cohomology of the co-chain complex $\Gamma(\rmN^{\rmZ}(\rmU_{\bullet}^{\alpha}), \pi_t(\rmM_{|\rmX})$ (the Nisnevich hypercohomology of $\rmN^{\rmZ}(\rmU_{\bullet}^{\alpha})$ with respect to the abelian sheaf $\pi_t(\rmM_{|\rmX})$, \res).
+where the term on the left (right) denotes the cohomology of the co-chain complex $\Gamma(\rmN^{\rmZ}(\rmU_{\bullet}^{\alpha}), \pi_{\rm t}(\rmM_{|\rmX})$ (the Nisnevich hypercohomology of $\rmN^{\rmZ}(\rmU_{\bullet}^{\alpha})$ with respect to the abelian sheaf $\pi_{\rm t}(\rmM_{|\rmX})$, \res).
 Observe that $\rmN^{\rmZ}(\rmU_{\bullet}^{\alpha}){\underset {\rmX} \times} \rmZ$ is a Nisnevich hypercover of $\rmZ$, so that one obtains a natural map